-9 Apparently this is the case in Kural (1993:3), who terms the nominalized forms based on $-(y)I_s$ 'true gerundive, equivalent to English -ing'.
+Apparently this is the case in Kural (1993: 3), who terms the nominalized forms based on -(y)lş "true gerundive, equivalent to English -ing".

-10 The 'controlled' verb bak 'look', requiring the dative suffix, would be inappropriate here, due to semantic differences with seyret or izle 'watch'.
-This can be inferred by comparing (5a) with the following (1) below, in which how has the connotation of 'manner'.
+The "controlled" verb bak- 'look', requiring the dative suffix, would be inappropriate here, due to semantic differences with seyret- or izle- 'watch'.
+This can be inferred by comparing (5a) with the following:

-(i) Murat-in tenis oyna-ma-sin-a bak-ti-m Murat-GEN tennis play-mE-P3s-DAT look-PAST-1s 'I (critically) observed how Murat played tennis (<> I observed Murat playing tennis)'
+(i) Murat-ın tenis oyna-ma-sın-a bak-tı-m Murat-GEN tennis play-mE-P3s-DAT look-PAST-1s 'I (critically) observed how Murat played tennis. (< > I observed Murat playing tennis.)'

-instance, are to be interpreted as 'expositive'11 (describing a fact) when used with -DIK in the embedded clause, but as 'exercitive' (expressing a directive, or 'indirect imperative') when used with -mE.
-This can be illustrated by:
+açıkla- 'declare', for instance, are to be interpreted as 'expositive' 10 (describing a fact) when used with -DIK in the embedded clause, but as 'exercitive' (expressing a directive, or "indirect imperative") when used with -mE.
+This can be illustrated by the following:

-- (6) a Murat, Berna-nın ev-den çık-tığ-ın-ı söyle-di Murat Berna-GEN house-ABL leave-DIK-P3s-ACC say-PAST 'Murat said that Berna (has) left the house' - b Murat, Berna-nın ev-den çık-ma-sın-ı söyle-di Murat Berna-GEN house-ABL leave-mE-P3s-ACC say-PAST 'Murat said that Berna has (had) to leave the house'
+- (6) a Murat, Berna-mn ev-den çık-tığ-ın-ı söyle-di Murat Berna-GEN house-ABL leave-DIK-P3s-ACC say-PAST 'Murat said that Berna (has) left the house.' - b Murat, Berna-nın ev-den çık-ma-sın-ı söyle-di Murat Berna-GEN house-ABL leave-mE-P3s-ACC say-PAST 'Murat said that Berna has (had) to leave the house.'

-Constructions as those of (6) can be compared to 'real' exercitive verbs like emret 'order' or buyur 'order' (both expressing a command), but these take only embedded forms in -mE.
-In that sense söyle 'say' in (6b) has the same illocutionary effect as the main verbs in (7):
+Constructions as those in 6 can be compared to "real" exercitive verbs like emret- 'order' or buyur- 'order' (both expressing a command), but these take only embedded forms in -mE.
+In that sense söyle- 'say' in 6b has the same illocutionary effect as the main verbs in 7:

-- (7) a Hizmetçi-ye beş dakika-da hazırlan-ma-sın-ı buyur-du servant-DAT five minute-LOC get ready-mE-P3s-ACC order-PAST '(S)he ordered the servant to get ready in five minutes' - b Kaptan-imiz top-lar-in hazirla-n-ma-sin-i emret-ti captain-P1p gun-Pl-GEN prepare-PASS-mE-P3s-ACC order-PAST 'Our captain ordered that the guns be prepared'
+- (7) a Hizmetçi-ye beş dakika-da hazırlan-ma-sın-ı buyur-du servant-DAT five minute-LOC get ready-mE-P3s-ACC order-PAST '(S)he ordered the servant to get ready in five minutes.' - b Kaptan-ımız top-lar-ın hazırla-n-ma-sın-ı emret-ti captain-Plp gun-Pl-GEN prepare-PASS-mE-P3s-ACC order-PAST 'Our captain ordered that the guns be prepared'

-Similar differences in meaning, due to the application of either -DIK or -mE, are found among 'apprehensive' verbs such as anla 'understand', keşfet 'discover', farket 'notice', and 'putatives' such as bil 'know', hatırla 'remember', inan 'believe' (cf. Özsoy, 1996).
-The latter two classes of verbs exhibit another interesting phenomenon: whereas apprehensive and putative verbs express facts when used in combination with -DIK, nominalizations realised by means of the suffix -mE express an act which has at the background a shade of meaning that either refers to the 'reason' (using an apprehensive verb) or to the 'manner' (using a putative verb) in which that act is performed.
+Similar differences in meaning, due to the application of either -DIK or -mE, are found among 'apprehensive' verbs such as anla- 'understand', kesfet- 'discover', farket- 'notice', and 'putatives' such as bil- 'know', hatırla- 'remember', inan- 'believe' (cf. Özsoy 1996).
+The latter two classes of verbs exhibit another interesting phenomenon: Whereas apprehensive and putative verbs express facts when used in combination with -DIK, nominalizations realized by means of the suffix -mE express an act which has in the background a shade of meaning that either refers to the "reason" (using an apprehensive verb) or to the "manner" (using a putative verb) in which that act is performed.
 Consider: